Curve Review (September 2023): Is It The Solution?

 • Safeguard customers

-That means your details and private information is safe and secure.
+That means your details and private information are safe and secure.

 Unlike most cards/banks, Curve is not protected by the Financial Services Compensation Scheme (FSCS).

-The scheme is designed to protect customers’ money (up to £85,000) if for any reason the company was to go bust.
+The scheme is designed to protect customers’ money (up to £85,000) if, for any reason, the company were to go bust.

-Curve is not eligible since your Curve balance is classed as e-money, which doesn’t fit the criteria for protection.
+Curve is not eligible because your Curve balance is classified as e-money, which doesn’t fit the criteria for protection.

-It should be noted, however, Curve’s balance is kept separate from the customer’s funds- this is known as safeguarding.
+However, it should be noted that Curve’s balance is kept separate from the customer’s funds—this is known as safeguarding.

 Curve Card Versions

-Much like Revolut, Curve offers 3 different cards.
+Similar to Revolut, Curve offers three different cards.

-Here’s a breakdown of what’s included in each one so you can determine which better suits you.
+Here’s a breakdown of what’s included in each one so you can determine which one suits you best.

 Curve BlueCurve BlackCurve Metal